Australia rules out return to state infrastructure incentive scheme

-SYDNEY, Oct 11 (Reuters) - Australia’s federal treasurer on Friday ruled out a return to an infrastructure investment incentive scheme, closing out a policy that spurred billion-dollar privatisations ahead of a meeting with state counterparts on increasing infrastructure spending.
+SYDNEY (Reuters) - Australia’s federal treasurer on Friday ruled out a return to an infrastructure investment incentive scheme, closing out a policy that spurred billion-dollar privatizations ahead of a meeting with state counterparts on increasing infrastructure spending.

 The decision shuts down a proposal backed by the most populous of Australia’s eight states and territories, New South Wales (NSW), to reinvigorate a subdued economy.